How to better organize your life

 I know cleaning every day sounds horrible, but hear me out.
 Set a timer for 15 or 20 minutes and clean as much as you can in that timeframe.
 If you feel like it, you can continue cleaning after the timer goes off, but you don’t have to.
 You can focus on a different room every day.
 Your space will always look if not great, then at least acceptable without you putting in a lot of effort.

-In regards to that, make sure everything you own has its home.
+In regards to that, make sure everything you own has its home, to eliminate clutter.
 If you always put everything in its place after use, your space will be tidy and you won’t have to worry about being late to work because you have no idea where your car keys are.

 Declutter and simplify